Iceland's President Says He Wants to Discuss Future of Arctic Council With Putin

 Meanwhile, Johannesson also told Sputnik the Arctic Sea Route could also become a possible point of cooperation.
 However, Johannesson called for less military activity in the Arctic region.

-Russia’s exports to Iceland include mineral products, machinery, equipment and vehicles, wood, pulp and paper products, metals and products made of them and chemicals.

-Russia’s imports from Iceland consist mainly of food products and agricultural raw materials, machinery, equipment and vehicles, metals and products made of them, chemicals and other goods.
+Russia’s imports from Iceland consist mainly of food products and agricultural raw materials, machinery, equipment and vehicles, metals and metallic products, chemicals and other goods.

-On Wednesday, Russian President Vladimir Putin and Johannesson will hold a meeting in the Russian city of St. Petersburg.
+On Wednesday, Putin and Johannesson will hold a meeting in St. Petersburg.
+The Arctic Council comprises a total of eight member states: Canada, Denmark, Finland, Iceland, Norway, Russia, Sweden and the United States.
+Rossiya Segodnya International Information Agency is one of the general media partners of the event.

 All comments